HOME ABOUT US NEWS MEETINGS PUBLICATIONS OUTREACH LINKS

 Observer's Highlights

-International Space Station - nearly 10 years in orbit:
+International Space Station - 10 years in orbit:

 iss and atv The first component (the Russian Zarya module) of the International Space Station (ISS) was launched in late 1998.
 Since then numerous bits have been added.
-Most recently in early 2008 the European Columbus and Japanese Kibo modules.
+Most recently, in 2008, the European Columbus and Japanese Kibo modules have been added.
 The has resulted in a steady brightening of the station to earth bound observers.

 Every few weeks the station has passes in the evening or morning skies.
 Accurate predictions are available at Heavens-Above.
 Select your location from the database and pick the ISS.
 Other satellites such as the ATV are available.
-There is no charge for using the site.
+There is no charge for using Heavens-Above.

-The image shows the ISS and the European ATV ("Jules Verne") cargo module flying in formation on 1st April 2008.
+The photo shows the ISS and the European ATV ("Jules Verne") cargo module flying in formation on 1st April 2008.
 By J.O'Neill.

 Gallery